 To support all of our students in reaching their academic potential, PHS has an extensive program of interventions targeted at all grade levels.
-These interventions include our Success program (this supports ninth graders who struggled academically in junior high school), English language development (ELD) classes, a tutorial period during the school day and an after-school tutorial program that is available in every academic area.
+These interventions include our Success Academy (this supports ninth graders who struggled academically in junior high school), English language development (ELD) classes, an after-school tutorial program that is available in every academic area.
 In addition, the school offers evening school classes for students who need to retake classes because they are credit deficient or need to retake a class to meet A-G eligibility.

 Intervention classes are offered mostly after school on Tuesday and Thursday.
 PHS emphasizes student literacy in the use of computers and computer systems.
-We have more than 800 student laptops and desktops available for use during the school day.
+We are a 1:1 school, in which every student has a laptop for use during the school day and at home.
 We offer classes such as web design and computer graphics and computer programming.
-The goals for the 2021-22 school year are to continue to improve instruction, have professional development days and in-services to meet the socio-emotional needs of our students and staff.
+The goals for the 2023-24 school year are to continue to improve instruction, have professional development days and in-services to meet the socio-emotional needs of our students and staff.
 We will work towards improving student performance, increasing parent involvement, creating a school culture that is inclusive of all, and supporting our students in achieving academic and emotional success.